Why Study Russian?

 Why Study Russian at PCC?

 The Russian program at PCC boasts the largest enrollment in the state for first and second year courses.
 All PCC Russian courses are taught using an immersion method.
 The object of all Russian courses at PCC is to help students develop communicative competence and proficiency in comprehension, speaking, reading and writing Russian, as well as cultural awareness.
-Since 2010, seven PCC Russian language students have won the U.S. State Department's prestigious Critical Language Scholarship and studied for 8 weeks in Russia all expenses paid:
+Since 2010, eleven PCC Russian language students have won the U.S. State Department's prestigious Critical Language Scholarship and studied for 8 weeks in Russia all expenses paid:

 - Classroom success at PCC results in Russia trip